 The whole process is defined in Algorithm \ref{alg:Sim}.
 First, the power setpoints must be adjusted for the grid and \ac{tess} because the forecast used in $X_t^{\pi}$ will never be the same as the actual exogenous inputs.
 Take a look at the balances, Eq. \ref{eq:thBalance} and \ref{eq:powerBalance}, which contain the loads and solar generation.
 It is clear that $\tilde{P} \neq P$ and a device must compensate for that difference.
 Thus, the simulator $S_{a,t}^M$ recalculates:

-Second, once these powers have been adjusted, the simulator uses these powers to obtain the true/actual/fidelity state sequence $\mathcal{S}_{a,[t,t+(H+\Delta t)/2]}$.
+Second, once these powers have been adjusted, the simulator uses these powers to obtain the true/actual/fidelity state $S_{a,t}$.
 For the \ac{tess} it recalculates Eq. \ref{eq:socTESS}.
 For the $b$, it uses LiiBRA.jl \cite{Planden2022} to swiftly simulate \ac{pbrom}s of the performance of the battery \cite{Plett2015, Rodriguez2019}.
 After that, the models from Jin \cite{Jin2022} are used to calculate the true degradation outcome of the decisions $P_{a,t}^*$.
-Again, the reader must remember that the capacity fade (decrease in $Q_{b,t}$) is modeled in both the simulator $S^M_{a,t}$ and the approximate model of the planner $\tilde{S}_{a,t}^M$, whereas the power fade (increase in $R_{0,as,t}$) is only addressed in the simulator $S^M_{a,t}$.
-Finally, if an action $P_{b,t}^*$ causes a future state to go out of bounds ($S_{b,t+1}\leq \underline{S}_{b}$ or $S_{b,t+1}\geq \overline{S}_{b}$), the remaining actions are rejected and the $b$ remains in that state (either $\overline{S}_{b}$ or $\underline{S}_{b}$) until the next day.
+Again, the reader must remember that the capacity fade (decrease in $Q_{b,t}$) is modeled in both the simulator $S^M_{a,t}$ and the approximate model of the planner $\tilde{S}_{a,t}^M$, whereas the power fade (increase in $R_{0,b,t}$) is only addressed in the simulator $S^M_{a,t}$.
+Finally, if an action $P_{b,t}^*$ causes a future state to go out of bounds ($S_{b,t+1}\leq \underline{S}_{b}$ or $S_{b,t+1}\geq \overline{S}_{b}$), the action is rejected and modified leaving $b$ on the bound (either $\overline{S}_{b}$ or $\underline{S}_{b}$) until the next $t$.
 Finally, the carriers are rebalanced if necessary.